-Velabro, the area along the river at the foot of the Palatine Hill
+Velabro, the area along the river at the foot of the south-western spur of the Palatine Hill

 was marshy until the ancient Romans developed a system of drains which

 carried off rainwater to the Tiber via Cloaca Massima, a large sewer.
 After the fall of the Roman Empire the drains were no longer maintained and eventually a small stream which crossed Circus Maximus was channelled through Cloaca Massima.
 In 1753 when Giuseppe Vasi published this etching its flow was used by